JCOMAIA/gate-repl/RAG_GATE.md

-confident-wrong answers into either a correct answer (when re-retrieval finds the fact) or an honest abstention with the exact missing list (when the fact is truly absent). **This is the primary, unconditional win: the pipeline stops lying about completeness.** It is also the one improvement that a stronger retriever cannot buy — `brute`'s perfect recall does not remove a single false-complete; the gate removes all of them.
+confident-wrong answers into either a correct answer (when re-retrieval finds the fact) or an honest abstention with the exact missing list (when the fact is truly absent). **This is the primary, unconditional win: the pipeline stops lying about completeness.** It is also the one improvement a stronger retriever cannot buy — `brute`'s perfect recall does not remove a single false-complete; the gate removes all of them.